seananderson/metafolio/inst/ms/ms.md

 Both the US and Canadian guidelines recognize still-finer-scale population structure.
 We suggest that a salmon portfolio in our model could represent an ESU or CU and that the lessons learned from our models are thus directly applicable to management guidelines in the Pacific Northwest.
-Conversely, a number of VSP guidelines, already agree with our findings.
+In fact, a number of VSP guidelines, already agree with our findings.
 For example, VSP guidelines suggest maintaining diversity in a variety of forms, focusing conservation efforts not just where salmon are currently abundant, and maintaining metapopulations with some populations near each other and others further apart [@mcelhany2000].

-Despite existing VSP and CU guidelines, in practice salmonid management often deviates substantially...
+Despite existing VSP and CU guidelines, salmonid management in western North America often deviates substantially from these goals

 hasn't been implemented effectively in most places

-heavily impacted from past (REFs)
+Dealing with already heavily impacted populations (REFS).

+Existing dams break these rules

+Ongoing hatcheries homogenize.

 For example, there are still widespread hatcheries that release millions of fish, homogenizing populations (and possibly reducing response diversity)